kiboschool/course-pm-and-design/src/lessons/ux-research/basics.md

 Two main types of UX research methods are quantitative and qualitative.

 <aside>
-  📺 Watch this video to better understand the differences between qualitative and quantiative research and when to use both
+  📺 Watch this video to better understand the differences between qualitative and quantiative research
 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">